Barlow wants Harry for Jubilee song

 The singer and the Prince met when the two men visited an NGO providing educational and life skills training to children and young people in a deprived part of the Jamaican capital of Kingston.

-Barlow tried to entice the prince to perform on the song when they met in a room showcasing the work of young Jamaican entrepreneurs, asking Harry: "I've started the Diamond Jubilee song and we're hoping to get you on a track."
+Gary tried to entice the prince to perform on the song when they met in a room showcasing the work of young Jamaican entrepreneurs, asking Harry: "I've started the Diamond Jubilee song and we're hoping to get you on a track."

 The conversation quickly turned to the Prince's Diamond Jubilee tour which has already taken him to Belize and the Bahamas and Harry told the singer: "It's been a fantastic week."

-Barlow added: "We've not got experienced artists on this record we've got undiscovered people, we're going from Australia to Kenya and the Solomon Islands.
+He added: "We've not got experienced artists on this record we've got undiscovered people, we're going from Australia to Kenya and the Solomon Islands.